Menu

 We will never know what was concealed from the COT cases during this clandestine gathering.
 However, in writing, Ferrier Hodgson Corporate Advisory admitted to Dr Hughes that they concealed at least four relevant billing claim documents from the arbitration process.

-The TIO has, to date, declined to explain what circumstances occurred to change this.
-Who pressured the TIO to allow the advisors to be exonerated from all liability in relation to our arbitrations?
+To date, the TIO has declined to explain what circumstances occurred to change this.
+Who pressured the TIO to allow the advisors to be exonerated from all liability concerning our arbitrations?
 Why would the TIO special counsel be:

 “unhappy that Telecom did not appear prepared to allow his firm and exclusion from liability”?